tinglab/redPATH/README.md

 #### - Preprocessing

 Assuming your input data is a m genes (rows) by n cells (cols) matrix.
-Here, a neural stem cell (145 celss) dataset from 2015 is used as an example analysis.
+Here, a neural stem cell (145 cells) dataset from 2015 (1) is used as an example analysis and a diseased example (MGH107 - 252 cells) dataset is also provided from 2017 (2).
-Llorens-Bobadilla, E., Zhao, S., Baser, A., Saiz-Castro, G., Zwadlo, K. and Martin-Villalba, A. (2015) Single-Cell Transcriptomics Reveals a Population of Dormant Neural Stem Cells that Become Activated upon Brain Injury.
-Cell Stem Cell, 17, 329-340.

-A diseased MGH107 dataset is also provided as a sample data (252 cells).
-Venteicher, A.S., Tirosh, I., Hebert, C., Yizhak, K., Neftel, C., Filbin, M.G., Hovestadt, V., Escalante, L.E., Shaw, M.L., Rodman, C. et al. (2017) Decoupling genetics, lineages, and microenvironment in IDH-mutant gliomas by single-cell RNA-seq.
-Science, 355.

 ```
 library(redPATH)